view all blogs

 Thank you notes work best when they’re tied to a real moment — not as a generic “touch.”

-Here are the situations that tend to be most effective in B2B:
+Here are the situations that tend to be most effective for sales, customer success, retention, partnerships, and eCommerce teams:

 1) After a discovery call or demo (especially when the buyer engaged)